Over $1 Billion in Verdicts and Settlements

 The Impact of E-Cigarettes and Recent Legislation on Adolescents

-Laws limiting the use and availability of e-cigs have the following benefit.
+Laws limiting the use and availability of e-cigs have the following benefits.
 They help to

 • Limit young people’s exposure to nicotine